Stat184-Fall2025/Sec-3_FP_AmalParekh_RitvikKothapalyam/README.md

 ## Repo Structure

-├── data/
-│   └── Pennsylvania State System of Assessment (PSSA) - Overall science test scores by proficiency level.pdf ├── scripts/
-│   └── [Your analysis scripts will go here]
-├── output/
-│   └── [Your visualizations and results will go here] ├── README.md
-└── [Your project plan document]
+This project is organized into the following folders:
+- data/ - Contains the raw PSSA science test score data The main dataset is a PDF file with overall science test scores broken down by proficiency level (Advanced, Proficient, Basic, and Below Basic)

+- scripts/ - Where all analysis code lives
+    This is where you'll store any Python, R, or other scripts used to clean, analyze, and visualize the data

+- output/ - Stores all generated results
+    This folder will contain your charts, graphs, tables, and any other visualizations or analysis results

+- README.md - Project overview and documentation
+    The main file that explains what the project is about and how to navigate it

+- Project Plan Document - Your roadmap for the analysis Outlines your research questions, methodology, and timeline

 ## Authors